-PROCEDURE 18: Current tuition and fee information are available to students prior to registration.
+POLICY/PROCEDURE 18: Current tuition and fee information is available to students prior to registration.

 Tuition and fees are determined by the State of Florida legislators, the Florida Department of Education, and the FIU Board of Trustees and administrators.
-Additional fees specific to the Program are determined by DNA administrators and faculty.
+Additional fees specific to the Program are determined by DNAP administrators and faculty.